edderkoppen/pittl-ctlr/README.md

 #### Troubleshooting
 If the PiTTL controller is not behaving as expected (usually indicated by oddities displayed on the HAT's LCD), or has encountered an error, the most robust way to fix the problem is to cycle the power on the Raspberry Pi.
 There has not yet been implemented a robust software means of resetting the pittld service.

+Failure of the LCD on the PiTTL HAT should not a be a surprise.
+The HD44780 is cheap.

+It is recommended that the PiTTL controller be installed on a dedicated Raspberry Pi, with a fresh OS.
+However, if it not the case, it is worth noting that
+1. The PiTTL manager service needs to be able to listen on port 5000 in order to receive communications from a PiTTL client.

 If problems persist, the software repository should be updated and the service reinstalled.
 If further problems persist, a fresh Raspbian should be installed.

 ### Details